michael2012z/BitBible/markdown/KJV/files/1Chr.md

 28. And Zadok, a young man mighty of valour, and of his father’s house twenty and two captains.

-29. And of the children of Benjamin, the kindred of Saul, three thousand: for hitherto the greatest part of them had kept the ward of the house of Saul.kindred: Heb. brethrenthe greatest…: Heb. a multitude of them
+29. And of the children of Benjamin, the kindred of Saul, three thousand: for hitherto the greatest part of them had kept the ward of the house of Saul.

-30. And of the children of Ephraim twenty thousand and eight hundred, mighty men of valour, famous throughout the house of their fathers.famous: Heb. men of names
+30. And of the children of Ephraim twenty thousand and eight hundred, mighty men of valour, famous throughout the house of their fathers.

 31. And of the half tribe of Manasseh eighteen thousand, which were expressed by name, to come and make David king.

 32. And of the children of Issachar, which were men that had understanding of the times, to know what Israel ought to do; the heads of them were two hundred; and all their brethren were at their commandment.

-33. Of Zebulun, such as went forth to battle, expert in war, with all instruments of war, fifty thousand, which could keep rank: they were not of double heart.expert…: or, rangers of battle, or, ranged in battlekeep…: or, set the battle in arraynot…: Heb. without a heart and a heart
+33. Of Zebulun, such as went forth to battle, expert in war, with all instruments of war, fifty thousand, which could keep rank: they were not of double heart.

 34. And of Naphtali a thousand captains, and with them with shield and spear thirty and seven thousand.

 35. And of the Danites expert in war twenty and eight thousand and six hundred.

-36. And of Asher, such as went forth to battle, expert in war, forty thousand.expert: or, keeping their rank
+36. And of Asher, such as went forth to battle, expert in war, forty thousand.

 37. And on the other side of Jordan, of the Reubenites, and the Gadites, and of the half tribe of Manasseh, with all manner of instruments of war for the battle, an hundred and twenty thousand.